couchbase/docker/community/couchbase-server/3.0.1/README.md

 1. Accept all default values in the setup wizard.
 Choose a password that you will remember.

-1. Choose the Add Servers button in the web UI
+1. Choose the Add Servers button in the Admin Console

 1. For the two remaining containers